English nouns: Common nouns

 Common nouns in English have little inflectional morphology, inflecting only for number.
 In modern English writing, the plural is usually formed with the –s morpheme, which can be realized phonetically as /s/, /z/, or /əz/.
 For example, the singular nouns cat, dog, and bush are pluralized as cats (s = /s/), dogs (s = /z/), and bushes (es = /əz/), respectively.
 Irregularly, English nouns are marked as plural in other ways, often inheriting the plural morphology of older forms of English or the languages that they are borrowed from.
 Plural forms from Old English resulted from vowel mutation (e.g., foot/feet), adding –en (e.g., ox/oxen), or making no change at all (e.g., this sheep/those sheep).
 English has also borrowed the plural forms of loanwords from various languages, such as Latin (e.g., stimulus/stimuli) and Greek (e.g., criterion/criteria).

 Some varieties of English use different methods of marking the plural, many of which fall into one of three patterns.
 First, the plural morpheme may be absent when another word already indicates that the noun is plural.
 In the clause two girl just left, for instance, speakers of some varieties would not use the plural morpheme on the noun girl because the determiner two already marks the noun phrase as plural.
 Dem, which is derived from them, is often used without the plural morpheme, as in dem book (rather than dem books).
 This method of plural marking occurs in Gullah and Caribbean English among other varieties.
 Second, the plural morpheme may be absent specifically in noun phrases denoting weights and measures but not in other situations.
 Thus, some varieties may produce noun phrases like ten mile (rather than ten miles) while still using the plural morpheme in other contexts (e.g., two girls).
 This method of plural marking for weights and measures occurs in certain rural varieties of Southern U.S. English.
 Third, irregular plural nouns may be regularized and use the –s morpheme.
 This may happen when the plural is not otherwise marked (e.g., sheeps for sheep), when the plural is typically marked with a morpheme other than –s (e.g., oxes for oxen), or when the plural is typically formed through vowel mutation (e.g., foots for feet).
-In the case of plurals marked by vowel mutation, some varieties may double mark the plural (e.g., feets).
+For plurals marked by vowel mutation, some varieties may double mark the plural (e.g., feets).
 Regularization of plural marking occurs in several Englishes, including African-American English.

 Traditional grammars suggest that English nouns can also take genitive case endings, as in the –'s in the cat's paws.
 Grammars informed by modern linguistics, however, analyze this ending as applying to entire noun phrases rather than the nouns themselves.
 In the phrase the cat with brown fur's paws, for example, the possessor is realized by the entire noun phrase the cat with brown fur, not just the noun fur.
 This analysis can be illustrated in bracketed notation: